-OPERATION FINALE is a true story based on the 1960 covert operation by Israel intelligence agency to track down one of notorious Nazis – Adolf Eichmann.
-The film, starring Oscar Isaac and Sir Ben Kingsley, is emotional, gripping and true to the core, when we think about Holocaust, and Israel and the Jewish people in particular.
+OPERATION FINALE is a true story based on the 1960 covert operation by the Israel intelligence agency to track down one of the notorious Nazis – Adolf Eichmann.
+The film, starring Oscar Isaac and Sir Ben Kingsley, is emotional, gripping, and true to the core when we think about Holocaust, and Israel and the Jewish people in particular.

-Operation Finale in it’s introductory note made the subject clear by stating that “between 1939 and 1945, the Nazis murdered over ten million “enemies” of the state, six million of them European Jews.
-At the end of the war, Hitler, Himmler and Goering all escaped justice by taking their own lives.
+The film in its introductory note made the subject clear by stating that “between 1939 and 1945, the Nazis murdered over ten million “enemies” of the state, six million of them European Jews.
+At the end of the war, Hitler, Himmler, and Goering all escaped justice by taking their own lives.
 The remaining mastermind of the Holocaust vanished and was never brought to trial…”

-Well, here the film focuses on 1960s – when most people have started to erase their memory on the dark period, or at least trying to find some peace, but not the team of Israeli secret agents who are active in tracking down and killing former Nazis.
+Well, here the film focuses on the 1960s – when most people have started to erase their memory of the dark period, or at least trying to find some peace, but not the team of Israeli secret agents who are active in tracking down and killing former Nazis.

 Instead of killing Eichmann in Argentina itself, where he was living and working under an assumed name, the government of Israel wanted to capture him alive and put him on trial.
 This is where the film becomes tense and thrilling.